Child Safety WeekPosted 08/06/2018 10:07:51

 “We work hard throughout the year supporting campaigns and coordinating educational school visits, but Child Safety Week is a fantastic opportunity to spread the word on safety as wide as possible.

-Stuart has these key messages to help keep children safe:
+Kevin has these key messages to help keep children safe:

 - Fit a smoke alarm - Fitting a smoke alarm and involving the children in testing it regularly can help keep them fire-aware and provide the vital seconds you need to escape a fire in your home.
 You should have one on each level of your home and test it weekly.
 If your smoke alarm keeps going off accidentally while you are cooking, don't remove the batteries.
 Instead move the alarm or change it for one with a silencer button.